-The City shall refer a proposal to Fremantle Ports where the proposal falls within a specific location that has been formally notified to Council as being impacted from port operations.
+Council shall refer a proposal to Fremantle Ports where the proposal falls within a specific location that has been formally notified to Council as being impacted from port operations.

-In the case of scheme amendments that would result in an increase or intensification of sensitive uses, the City shall notify Fremantle Ports as soon as practicable prior to initiating the amendment.
+In the case of scheme amendments that would result in an increase or intensification of sensitive uses, Council shall notify Fremantle Ports as soon as practicable prior to initiating the amendment.